+- 2. Special wrench

+- 3. Spring preload adjusting ring

+- 4. Position indicator

-- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.
+- Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.

+- Use the special wrench and extension bar in the tool kit to make this adjustment.